 What do you need to know?

-BMD is a necessary test to evaluate your skeletal structure and should be done every tow years to determine your need for treatment.
+BMD is a necessary test to evaluate your skeletal structure and should be done every two years to determine your need for treatment.
+Contact Women’s Excellence to schedule an appointment for a bone density test.